questdb/c-questdb-client/README.md

 If you intend to retry, you must call close the existing sender object and create a new one.
 The same sender object can't be reused.

-### TCP or UDP reliability and performance

-Data send over TCP is going to be written reliably.

-The UDP protocol should provide higher throughput, but by contrast, makes no such guarantees and may result in dropped packets.
-The line protocol does *not* verify if data has been written and does *not* resend dropped lines.
-When using UDP you should also be aware that `linesender_flush(..)` will fail if `linesender_pending_size(sender) > 64000`.
-This logic is in place to avoid corrupting lines.
-In other words, when using UDP you may end up with missing data, but not corrupt data.

 ## If you don't see any data

 You may be experiencing one of these three issues.